 It can be hard to tell from the filtered photos you see on Instagram, but the truth is that pretty much everyone struggles with their skin.
 Whether it’s acne, melasma, eczema or any number of other skin concerns, the pore-less faces you see on models are usually achieved with a mix of editing, makeup, and great lighting.
 So if you’re struggling to achieve that “woke up like this” glow, know you’re not alone.
 Here at Team LC, we’ve all experienced skin issues, and because of that, we’ve learned some go-to tricks to combat them.
 Keep reading to see how we’ve handled our biggest skin struggles…

 The combination of Southern California sun and pregnancy hormones have left me with some tough melasma marks.
 They look like brown or gray patches of skin, usually show up in places that are exposed to the most sun, which for me is my forehead… and unfortunately, they’re pretty hard to get rid of.
-Since I can’t do any major facial peels or lasers right now, I’m focusing on applying lots and lots of sunscreen throughout the day (you can read this post to see which kind is best for you) to prevent further marks from forming.
+Since I can’t do any major facial peels or lasers right now, I’m focusing on applying lots and lots of sunscreen throughout the day to prevent further marks from forming.
 This brand is long lasting without being shiny, and I use it every day before applying makeup.
 It acts as a protective base whether I’m at the beach or driving around in my car, and it’s never made me breakout.
 Usually, pregnancy-induced melasma will fade away after the baby is born, but in the meantime, I’m not taking any chances. –Lauren, Editor-in-Chief

 Long after phasing out of my teenage acne years, I still find myself with the occasional breakout.
 Whether it’s hormonal, from traveling, or even because I slept with my makeup on (oops!), I’ve learned to combat my skin woes with a handful of trusty products.
 My favorite way to kick breakouts to the curb?
 Kate Somerville’s EradiKate Acne Treatment.
 If I’ve been battling with a stubborn pimple or feel one in its beginning stages, I make sure to put a few spots of this acne treatment on before I go to sleep at night.
 9 times out of 10 I wake up and the pimple is completely gone, or at least easily concealed with my daily makeup routine.
 This is a staple beauty product that I’ll be keeping in my medicine cabinet! –Jessi, Senior Editor